A Detailed Overview on Accounting Standards in Singapore

 4. Financial Reporting Standards (FRS) 109 - Financial Instruments

 FRS 109 prescribes the accounting treatment for financial instruments, including recognition, measurement, classification, and derecognition.
-It requires entities to reflect the economic substance of financial transactions and assess the fair value of financial instruments on the basis of their characteristics and market conditions.
+It requires entities to reflect the economic substance of financial transactions and assess the fair value of financial instruments based on their characteristics and market conditions.

 5. Financial Reporting Standards (FRS) 115 - Revenue from Contracts with Customers